AnySlot: Goal-Conditioned Vision-Language-Action Policies for Zero-Shot Slot-Level Placement: Introduction

-To solve above problems, we propose \name, a two-stage framework that converts language into a spatial visual goal by an image generation model and uses a VLA policy for precise placement.
-Our key insight is that, for slot-level tasks, the interface between ``reasoning'' and ``control'' should not be a single coordinate by a VLM.
-Instead, we use an image generation model as a high-level grounding module that renders a spatial visual goal directly in the robot's observation at the intended slot.
+To address these challenges, we propose \name, a two-stage framework that converts language into a spatial visual goal by an image generation model and uses a VLA policy for precise placement.
+Our key insight is that the interface between high-level reasoning and low-level control should be a spatially coherent visual goal in the robot's observation space.
+Instead of relying on a VLM to regress a single coordinate, \name uses an image generation model as a high-level grounding module to render a visual goal directly at the intended slot.
 This turns language grounding into a visually explicit and spatially coherent goal representation that can be consumed by a low-level policy with strong visuomotor priors.
 Conditioned on the generated goal, a low-level VLA policy executes pick-and-place, leveraging learned robustness to perception noise and contact-rich manipulation.
-This design decouples structured instruction understanding from precise motor execution, while maintaining a tight and interpretable interface.

 To systematically evaluate slot-level grounding and manipulation, we introduce SlotBench, a benchmark for structured slot-level reasoning in robotic placement comprising nine challenge tasks, designed to probe zero-shot generalization beyond seen layouts and instructions.
 SlotBench covers ordinal reasoning, size and height comparison, distance reasoning, compositional relations, logical negation, vague language, affordance reasoning, and world knowledge.
 Models must succeed on novel slot configurations and previously unseen instructions without task-specific finetuning.
 As shown in Tab.~\ref{tab:main_exp}, existing flat and modular pipelines struggle to solve these tasks reliably, often failing on most categories, while \name achieves nearly \textbf{90\%} average success, demonstrating the effectiveness of explicit visual goal construction for precise slot-level placement.